openEHR/specifications-ITS-REST/specifications/docs/overview/Requests_and_responses.md

 Some of the `GET` methods had a `Location` response header to indicate the canonical location of a representation.
 However, this was an incorrect use of the header, and it is now deprecated.
 For more information see [Location header](#tag/Requests_and_responses/HTTP-headers/Location) section.

+The `ETag` response header was used without a weakness indicator `W/`.
+This is now deprecated, all `ETag` headers that holds a resource identifier MUST include a weakness indicator `W/`.
+For more information see [ETag and Last-Modified](#tag/Requests_and_responses/HTTP-headers/ETag-and-Last-Modified) section.

 For optimal compatibility, all new implementations should adopt the updated header names.